magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/tenant-profiles.md

 **Alarms sent** means the total number of alarms created per the period (one month by default).

 **Emails sent** means the number of emails that are sent from the rule engine using system SMTP provider (settings).
-Please note that the Tenant Administrator is able to define custom SMTP settings in both Community and Professional Editions of the platform.
+Please note that the Tenant Administrator is able to define custom SMTP settings in both Community and IoT Hubs of the platform.
 Emails sent with custom SMTP settings do not affect API limits.

 **SMS sent** means the number of SMSes that are sent from the rule engine using the system SMS provider.
-Please note that the Tenant Administrator is able to define custom SMS provider settings in both Community and Professional Editions of the platform.
+Please note that the Tenant Administrator is able to define custom SMS provider settings in both Community and IoT Hubs of the platform.
 SMS sent with custom SMTP settings do not affect API limits.

 ### API Usage dashboard